-Table 3: Fee liabilities for modules beginning 1 August 2022 - 31 July 2023 lf your module begins between 1 August 2022 - 31 July 2023 Fee liability of 0% before your module starts Fee liability of 100% between module start date to Final Deferral Date --- --- --
+Table 3: Fee liabilities for modules beginning 1 August 2023 - 31 July 2024

+If your module begins between Fee liability of 0% Fee liability of 100% 1 August 2023 - 31 July 2024 Before your module starts Between module start date to Final Deferral Date
-H2.2 If you defer before your Module Start Date, you have no Fee Liability to The Open University.
-The following will apply:

-- a) If you or a sponsor have paid the fee, we will refund the fee. - b) If you are intending to pay via a grant from the Student Awards Agency for Scotland (SAAS) or a grant from the Welsh Government, The Open University will not draw down any funding from these bodies. - c) If you have paid with a loan from OUSBA Limited the loan agreement will be cancelled. - H2.3 If you defer on or after your Module Start Date, the following will apply: - a) You will be liable for 100% of your module fee. - A Fee Credit of 25% of the module fee will be applied, subject to the rules in Section G 'Fee Credits' above. - c) Fee Refunds are not available after module start unless Section I 'Discretionary Fee Credits and Refunds' applies.
+- H2.2 If you defer before your Module Start Date, you have no Fee Liability to The Open University.
+The following will apply: - a) If you or a sponsor have paid the fee, we will refund the fee. - b) If you are intending to pay via a grant from the Student Awards Agency for Scotland (SAAS) or a grant from the Welsh Government, The Open University will not draw down any funding from these bodies. - c) If you have paid with a loan from OUSBA Limited the loan agreement will be cancelled. - H2.3 If you defer on or after your Module Start Date, the following will apply: - a) You will be liable for 100% of your module fee. - b) A Fee Credit of 25% of the module fee will be applied, subject to the rules in Section G 'Fee Credits' above. - c) Fee Refunds are not available after module start unless Section I

+'Discretionary Fee Credits and Refunds' applies.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024